Hanuman present in Yantra is worshipped

 British establishment of Madras

-Portuguese, Dutch, were there in India and trading.
-They had strong presence in Machilipatnam, when British came into the scene.
-Muslin clothes and other textiles was the main trading commodity for the Europeans.
-British wanted to shift their base from Machilipatnam port city and went on a lookout for a suitable place along the Coromandel Coast during the second decade of the seventeenth century.
+Portuguese, and Dutch, were there in India and trading.
+They had a strong presence in Machilipatnam when the British came onto the scene.
+Muslin clothes and other textiles were the main trading commodity for the Europeans.
+British wanted to shift their base from Machilipatnam port city and went on the lookout for a suitable place along the Coromandel Coast during the second decade of the seventeenth century.

-Initially they established a trading centre at Armagon (Dugarazpatnam), a village some 35 miles north of Pulicat.
-Not satisfied with the present site for the factory and trading, the chief of the factory Francis Day, one of the officers of the East India Company, and member of the Masulipatam Council, made a voyage of exploration in 1637 down the coast as far as Pondicherry in order to choose a site for a new settlement.
+Initially, they established a trading centre at Armagon (Dugarazpatnam), a village some 35 miles north of Pulicat.
+Not satisfied with the present site for the factory and trading, the chief of the factory Francis Day, one of the officers of the East India Company, and a member of the Masulipatam Council, made a voyage of exploration in 1637 down the coast as far as Pondicherry to choose a site for a new settlement.

-The Portuguese were having Pulicat as a port for trading with the help of Vijayanagar rulers.
-They also had port operation in San Thome in the Mylapore coast from as early first decade of sixteenth century.
-Therefore British zeroed down a place for their operations in-between these two places.
+The Portuguese used Pulicat as a port for trading with the help of Vijayanagar rulers.
+They also had port operations in San Thome on the Mylapore coast from as early first decade of the sixteenth century.
+Therefore British zeroed down a place for their operations in between these two places.

-On 22 August 1639, British owned English East India Company under Francis Day bought a small strip of land stretching three miles on the Coromandel Coast.
+On 22 August 1639, the British-owned English East India Company under Francis Day bought a small strip of land stretching three miles on the Coromandel Coast.
 They got a license to build a fort and a castle in the contracted region.
-The ruler Damarla Chennappa Nayakudu, the Nayak representative of Chandragiri ruler, granted permission to the English to build a factory and a warehouse for their trading enterprises.
-The region was then primarily a fishing village known as "Madraspatnam" or “Madrascoopam”.
+The ruler Damarla Chennappa Nayakudu, the Nayak representative of the Chandragiri ruler, granted permission to the English to build a factory and a warehouse for their trading enterprises.
+The region was then primarily a fishing village known as ‘Madraspatnam’ or ‘Madrascoopam’.

 New settlers from Andhra